Holistic Therapy Focused on Healing, Connection, and Emotional Processing

-From this perspective, the focus is on the present moment, mindfulness, and a holistic experience (mind, body, and spirit).
-Our past experiences are alive in the present moment so that we can access our emotions, sensations, movement, reactions, and behaviour that are part of the memories we hold.
-Neuroscience research also informs us that emotions are key to integrating new information and therefore key to any transformational experience.
+This perspective focuses on the present moment, mindfulness, and a holistic experience (mind, body, and spirit).
+Our past experiences are alive in the present moment so that we can access our emotions, sensations, movements, reactions, and behaviour that are part of our memories.
+Neuroscience research also informs us that emotions are key to integrating new information and, therefore key to any transformational experience.

 Internal Family Systems is a comprehensive approach that views the human psyche from a multiplicity perspective.
-What this means is that we develop our personality as parts of us rather than a unified whole.
-Even though in each moment we experience ourselves as a unified self (this is me right now) we have many different aspects and reactions that are expressed over and over as a way of managing the world.
-For example, I keep reacting with anger whenever I think someone is lying to me.
+This means we develop our personality as parts of us rather than a unified whole.
+Even though, in each moment, we experience ourselves as a unified self (this is me right now), we have many different aspects and reactions that are expressed over and over as a way of managing the world.
+For example, I keep reacting angrily whenever I think someone is lying to me.
 This reaction contains emotions, sensations, memories, thoughts, and meaning.
-IFS conceptualizes this cluster of experience as a part of you.
-So experiencing ourselves as many parts is a natural way of relating to ourselves and our identity is made up of the various parts of us.
+IFS conceptualises this cluster of experience as a part of you.
+So, experiencing ourselves as many parts is a natural way of relating to ourselves and our identity is made up of the various parts of us.

-The IFS Model views these parts as developing within us from birth in response to having to manage conflicts externally and in our internal world as our environment is unable to support our needs.
-This lack of response and support for who we are and what we need causes an emotional wound (pain) that we have to do something with.
-So we develop these parts to manage the pain by minimizing, forgetting, distracting, etc. Throughout our lives, these parts become more and more extreme through repetitive use.
+The IFS Model views these parts as developing within us from birth in response to managing conflicts externally and in our internal world as our environment cannot support our needs.
+This lack of response and support for who we are and what we need causes an emotional wound (pain) with which we must do something.
+So we develop these parts to manage the pain by minimising, forgetting, distracting, etc. These parts become increasingly extreme throughout our lives through repetitive use.

 Main elements of mindfulness.